Is Samarkand Worth Visiting? The Lowdown

 • Sher-Dor madrasah (to the right when at the entrance).
 Sher-Dor was completed in the 17th century.

-The three madrasahs face a central open area, the original sand-covered square, where proclamations were made and markets could be found.
+The three madrasahs face a central open area, the original sand-covered square, where proclamations were made and markets were located.

 Islamic-motifs,-Registan-Square